wshyang/csv-simplify/README.md

 This document describes the functional specifications of a program that simplifies and analyzes the command strings in a CSV file.
 The program replaces the command strings with simplified strings and references, and stores the original values and their counts in a separate original mapping dataframe.
 It also generates a pivot table of the simplified commands and their counts.
 It writes the output to an Excel file with four tabs: Simplified, Original, Pattern Counts, and Command Patterns.

 ### 1.1 Overview
 The program is designed to simplify and analyze the command strings in a CSV file.
 The command strings are complex and contain various components, such as paths, numbers, hostnames, etc. The program simplifies the command strings by sequentially replacing these components with simplified strings, such as PATH, NUMERIC, HOSTNAME, etc., ensuring all occurrences of a component in a command string are replaced.
-The program also generates references for the original values that were replaced, using the index number of the original value in the original mapping dataframe.
-The program stores the original values and their counts in a separate dataframe, and creates a pivot table of the simplified commands and their counts.
+The program also generates references for the original values that were replaced, using the index number of the original value in the original mapping dictionary.
+The program stores the original values and their counts in a separate dictionary, and creates a pivot table of the simplified commands and their counts.
 The program writes the output to an Excel file with four tabs: Simplified, Original, Pattern Counts, and Command Patterns.

 ### 1.2 Input and Output
 The input is a CSV file that contains the command strings in a column named "Command/Events", along with other relevant columns that are used for processing.
 The output is an Excel file that contains four tabs: 'Simplified' with the input dataframe and the simplified values and references, 'Original' with the original values and their counts from the original mapping dataframe, 'Pattern Counts' with the counts of each pattern, and 'Command Patterns' with the pivot table of the simplified commands and their counts.
 The output file name is derived from the source file name by appending a suffix of "_simplified".
 For example, if the input file name is "commands.csv", the output file name will be "commands_simplified.xlsx".